R/ifcb_summarize_biovolumes.R

 #' @param feature_recursive Logical.
 If TRUE, the function will search for feature files recursively within the `feature_folder`.
 Default is TRUE.

-#' @param mat_recursive Logical.
-If TRUE, the function will search for MATLAB files recursively within the `mat_folder`.
+#' @param class_recursive Logical.
+If TRUE, the function will search for classification files recursively when `class_files` is a folder.
 Default is TRUE.

 #' @param hdr_recursive Logical.
 If TRUE, the function will search for HDR files recursively within the `hdr_folder` (if provided).
 Default is TRUE.